Spain’s N-340 is the answer to the famous American freeway Route 66, the inspiration for many a Hollywood road movie.

 Your journey starts at Barcelona, one of the premier cities in Europe, full of culture and nightlife.
 Particularly notable for the architecture of Antoni Gaudi (weird curvy-shaped buildings).
 As you continue southwards, the N-340 hugs the coastline, giving you great sea views as you drive along.

 Next major stop will be Valencia, Spain’s third largest city and the home of the paella – a traditional rice and fishy dish.
-The Holy Grail itself is said to reside in the city’s cathedral (according to the tourist board anyway).
+The Holy Grail itself resides in the city’s cathedral (according to the tourist board anyway).

 From there, the road heads inland somewhat, through Murcia and all manner of small villages, before you eventually arrive in beautiful Almeria.
 It’s an area full of majestic Spanish scenery, overlooked by the Sierra Nevada mountains (skiing during the winter months is a must).